kotlin-orm/ktorm-docs/source/en/joining.md

 val joining = database.from(Employees).crossJoin(Departments)
 ```

 Here, the function `from` wraps a table object as a `QuerySource` instance, then `crossJoin` cross joins the instance to another table and returns a new `QuerySource` as the result.
-But it's useless for us to hold a `QuerySource` for most of the time, we need a `Query` object instead to perform a query and obtain our results.
+For most of the time, it's useless for us to hold a `QuerySource` instance, we need a `Query` object instead to perform a query and obtain our results.

 Remember how to create a `Query` from a `QuerySource`?
 Yes, we just need to call `select`: